Essex Street

-Essex Street is a north-south street on the Lower East Side of the New York City borough of Manhattan.
+Essex Street is a north–south street on the Lower East Side of the New York City borough of Manhattan.
 North of Houston Street, the street becomes Avenue A, which goes north to 14th Street.
 South of Canal Street it becomes Rutgers Street, the southern end of which is at South Street.

 Essex Street was laid out by James Delancey just before the American Revolution as the east side of a "Delancey Square" intended for a genteel ownership.
-Delancey named the street after Essex county in England.
+Delancey named the street after the county of Essex in England.
 Delancey returned to England as a Loyalist in 1775, and the square was developed as building lots.

 Long a part of the Lower East Side Jewish enclave, many Jewish-owned stores still operate on the street, including a pickle shop and many Judaica shops.
 During the late 19th and early 20th century it was sometimes referred to colloquially as 'Pickle Alley'.
 It is also home to the Essex Street Market.

 South of Hester Street, Essex Street is bordered on the east by Seward Park.